-COMM 305 Multimedia Production F even (3 SH)
+COMM 305 Multimedia Production

 This is a production course designed to instruct students in the basic skills necessary for a competent communication with interactive communication technology.
 Students will gain diverse technological experience working with animation, digital art, graphics and interface design, hypermedia storytelling, digital video, and webcasting.
 Students will receive training and produce content in such programs as Adobe Photoshop, Illustrator and InDesign.